cpsc-fall-2023/cpsc-120-portfolio/README.md

     Index files that are not written in Markdown or HTML shall receive 0 points in this category.
     Index files that are missing in part or in whole the required student information shall receive 0 points in this category.

 * Favorite Labs and Reflection: (6 points each; 18 points total) The index file must clearly identify a minimum of three lab assignments from the current CPSC 120 term that were authored by the student or a student team that the student was a part of.
-Each listed lab must have a hyperlink to a copy of the lab's repository under the student's GitHub account.
 Each lab must have a grammatically correct and meaninful reflection.
 Students are urged to use the template provided in this document.
+    3 points are earned for identifying what the student liked about the lab for each reflection.
+Omitting what was liked about the lab forfeits 3 points.
+    3 points are earned for identifying realized learning objectives for each reflection.
+Omitting what learning objective was realized forfeits 3 points.
-    Missing or incomplete lab and reflection will loose 6 points each.
+    Missing reflections will loose 6 points each.
     Reflections which contain gratuitous grammatical or spelling errors will loose 6 points each.